ntbruno/Teamable/README.md

 # Teamable

-This is a demo app created for the purpose of learning basic IT subject.
+This is a demo app created to learn basic IT subjects.

 ### To run the tests, executer